-How authentic Chinese Spring Rolls* should be: smooth, light, crisp-crackly skin and small enough to enjoy in 4 bites.
+These Chicken Spring Rolls are light with crisp-crackly skin and small enough to enjoy in 4 bites.
 The filling is also light, full of tender-crisp vegetables and you should be able to taste and distinguish every single ingredient in the filling.
+Delicious and authentic!

-You can julienne cut carrots by hand or use mandoline like this to first get thin slices.
+You can julienne cut carrots and cabbage by hand or use mandoline like this to first get thin slices.

 After slicing thin with a mandoline, use knife to thinly slice further into very thin matchsticks.
 Notice how many times I’ve purposely used the word, “thin.”